Grod30/GarageDoorOpener-ESP8266/README.md

 # Hardware
 - NodeMCU v2 ESP8266
-- Relay board SRD-05VDC-SL-C (Not the JQC-3FF-S-Z because this one does not work with the NodeMCU voltage gave me a headache to troubleshoot)
+- Relay board SRD-05VDC-SL-C (Not the JQC-3FF-S-Z because this one does not work with the NodeMCU voltage)
 - ***Optional* Protoboard (can be wired directly too)
 - Dupont wires